codepath-ios-team19-2022fall/ios-group-project/README.md

 **Required Must-have Stories**

-* User logs in to access calendar, mood track, and preference settings
+* User logs in to mood track and preference settings
 * User updates the mood setting for the day
-* User can view the calender in monthly, weekly and daily mode
+* User can view the moods in monthly, weekly and daily mode
-* User can add, edit and delete events from the calender
-* User can switch view between montly, weekly and daily
 * User can set up mood settings preference
 * Application can send notifications
-- [X] Styled log in and registration screen
+* [X] Styled log in and registration screen
+* Mood screen

 **Optional Nice-to-have Stories**

-* Calender can sync with other calenders
-* Calender can shared with other designated users

 ### 2. Screen Archetypes